frabatx/Spotipy-Covid19/README.md

-##  Bootstrap e update
+##  Bootstrap and update

-Nel progetto é incluso un bootstrap script.
-Lo script ha lo scopo di:
+A bootstrap script is included in the project.
+The script aims to:

-* aggiornare l'ambiente
+* update the environment
-* installare htop per la verifica delle performance (non utilissimo)
+* install htop for performance verification (not very useful)
-* installare tutti i pacchetti elencati in requirements.txt attraverso pip
+* install all packages listed in requirements.txt through pip
-* scaricare l'ultimo driver di postgres (o in caso utilizzare quello inserito nella cartella work)
+* download the latest postgres driver (or, if necessary, use the one inserted in the work folder)
-* impostare a worning il livello dei log di spark submit all'interno del container
+* iset to worning the level of spark submit logs inside the container
-* lanciare un cronjob ogni ora per l'aggiornamento del db.
+* launch a cronjob every hour to update the db.

-Il cronjob ogni ora lancia il file update.py.
+The cronjob every hour launches the update.py file.

-Questo file scarica la lista delle playlist aggiornata ogni ora.
-Interroga Redis che é stato inizializzato con i dati presenti nei file csv.
-Se la playlist é giá presente in Redis allora viene ignorata, se é nuova si fa un update al db.
-Aggiornando i dati che vengono visualizzati all'interno della webapp.
+This file downloads the playlist list updated every hour.
+Query Redis which has been initialized with the data present in the csv files.
+If the playlist is already present in Redis then it is ignored, if it is new, the db is updated.
+By updating the data that is displayed within the webapp.

-questo script si fa partire all'interno del container.
+This script runs inside the container.

-## Interagire con il DB
+## Interact with the DB

-I database all'interno di questa applicazione sono 4.
+There are 4 databases within this application.

 * Postgres
 * Postgres_backup
 * Postgres_dwh
 * Redis

-Il primo *Postgres* ci serve come primo db, al suo interno vengono salvati i dati originali presi direttamente da Spotify.
+The first Postgres serves as the first db, the original data taken directly from Spotify are saved inside.

-Il secondo *Postgres_backup* é il db di backup, questo viene preso in considerazione quando cade o fallisce il primo database.
+The second Postgres_backup is the backup db, this is taken into account when the first database fails or fails.

-Il terzo *Postgres_dwh* é il datawarehouse che contiene i dati dopo aver attuato le operazioni di ETL con spark.
+The third Postgres_dwh is the data warehouse that contains the data after carrying out the ETL operations with spark.

-L'ultimo, *Redis*  é utilizzato per l'aggiornamento del database iniziale.
-Al suo interno sono salvati gli id delle playlist che abbiamo nel nostro db.
-Uno dei file che utilizzeremo sará un demon che andrá a fare richieste all'api una volta ogni ora.
-Se gli id sono presenti in Redis allora non c'é bisogno di aggiornare niente.
-Se la playlist é nuova allora aggiorna il db originale, ricalcola le ETL, aggiorna il DWH.
+The last one, Redis is used for the initial database update.
+Inside are saved the id of the playlists we have in our db.
+One of the files we will use will be a demon that will make requests to the API once an hour.
+If the ids are present in Redis then there is no need to update anything.
+If the playlist is new then update the original db, recalculate the ETLs, update the DWH.

 # Pipelines

-File lanciati all'interno dei file load_data.sh:
+Files launched inside load_data.sh files:

-* create_tables.py  -> questa permette di creare le tabelle nei database (se stiamo provando la prima volta)
+* create_tables.py -> this allows you to create tables in databases (if we are trying for the first time)
-* load_data_api.py / load_data_backup.py -> carica sul database principale tutte le ricerche
+* load_data_api.py / load_data_backup.py -> loads all searches to the main database
-* backup.py -> dalla tabella di postgres copia i dati in un file csv e poi li copia sul db di backup.
+* backup.py -> the postgres table copy the data to a csv file and then copy them to the backup db.
 * etl.py (load data in dwh)
 * visualization.py